Are you wondering how others are SO CONFIDENT?

 Take these self-confidence tips to heart and you’ll be well on your way to feeling awesome about yourself! 🙂

-All six self-confidence tips are divided amongst four powerful categories.
+All six self-confidence tips are divided into four powerful categories.

 Enjoy these riveting real-world examples of self-worth and look for ways you can apply them to your daily life.

 The Power of Self-Belief

 Imagine being sold into forced labor; working tirelessly for little food and poor treatment.
 Everyone around you is either too scared to escape or worse, complacent.

 This is the heartbreaking beginning of the life of Harriet Tubman.